Procard Policy & Procedure Manual

 It is a violation of the ProCard policy to share the physical card and/or card number with anyone (e.g., supervisors, co-workers, family members, friends, etc.).
 Transactions made with a ProCard should ONLY be processed by the person to whom the card was issued.
 Moreover, ProCards cannot be transferred from one employee to another (when someone leaves the University, changes departments or no longer requires a ProCard), as they are issued to an individual and not to a department (see 5.1.
 NEW PROCARD REQUEST).

-Because e-mail lines are not secure, cardholders should NEVER e-mail their full 16-digit ProCard account number to anyone (including both external merchants and internal Loyola ProCard Administrators, supervisors or budget administrators).
+Because e-mail is not a secure method of communication, cardholders should NEVER e-mail their full 16-digit ProCard account number to anyone (including both external merchants and internal Loyola ProCard Administrators, supervisors or approvers).
 When completing online ordering at merchant websites, cardholders must always verify that the website address begins with “https”.
 The “s” indicates that the website is secured and encrypted.
 If the website address begins with only “http”, it is NOT secured and encrypted and using it can compromise your ProCard account number.

 When storing ProCard statements and documentation, cardholders must ensure that full 16-digit credit card numbers are not listed on ProCard receipts, invoices or registration/order forms.
 When full 16-digit account numbers are displayed, cardholders must redact account numbers so that only the last four digits are visible.
 Furthermore, cardholders should never photocopy the front and/or back of a ProCard or store ProCard expiration dates or 3-digit CVC/CVV codes.
 Moreover, ProCard account information (full 16-digit account numbers, expiration dates, 3-digit CVC/CVV codes) may NOT be stored electronically on a University computer, server, electronic flash drive or optical storage device (e.g., CD or DVD).
 Instead, ProCard documentation should be marked confidential and stored in a secure place, behind a dual level of security (in a locked drawer/file cabinet, in a safe bolted to the floor, in a locked office, or behind a badge secured area).
-The destruction of any historical ProCard documentation (older than 7 years) that contains credit card information must be destroyed by a cross-cut shredder.
-If a company is hired to shred the documentation, a representative from your department must watch the hired company shred the documentation using a cross-cut shredding machine and documentation should be kept to support the witnessing of the document destruction.
+The destruction of any historical ProCard documentation that contains credit card information must be destroyed by a cross-cut shredder.
+ProCard documentation (electronic or hard copy form) should be retained for one fiscal year, after which it can be destroyed per the method listed above.

 To prevent University (i.e., the cardholder’s department) liability for fraudulent transactions, it is extremely important to act promptly in the event a ProCard is lost, stolen or compromised.
-PNC Bank should be notified immediately at 800-685-4039.
+PNC Bank should be notified immediately at 800-685-4039; an email should also be sent to the PCA at ProCard-Admin@luc.edu.
 Once reported, PNC Bank will automatically issue a new 16-digit ProCard account number and will send a new ProCard to Loyola’s PCA.
-After reporting the lost, stolen or compromised card to PNC Bank, cardholders should complete a Transaction Dispute Form and submit it to PNC.
+After reporting the lost, stolen or compromised card to PNC Bank, cardholders should complete a Transaction Dispute Form and submit it to PNC within 60 calendar days for any fraudulent charges that post to the cardholder account.
 It is the cardholder's responsibility to resolve all fraud issues.

-ProCard monthly credit and spend limits are determined during the application process by the cardholder’s supervisor, department head and/or budget administrator and are approved by the PCA.
+ProCard monthly credit and spend limits are determined during the application process by the cardholder’s supervisor, department head and/or approvers and are approved by the PCA.
 All applications will be subject to certain limit defaults: